Skilled Oklahoma City Oil Field Injury Lawyers Representing Clients Who Have Lost Fingers or Hands

 In the oil and gas extraction industry as in most other industries, workers use their hands to perform their work tasks.
 In one of the most hazardous industries in the economy, injuries to hands and fingers and the loss of fingers and hands is prevalent.
 After a serious hand injury or the loss of a hand or fingers, a worker will no longer be able to do his or her job in the way they did prior to the injury.
 While workers’ compensation benefits are available for those regular employees who suffer a workplace accident involving the loss of fingers or a hand, depending on the nature of the accident there may be additional parties who can be held responsible for the workers’ injuries.

 At Cunningham & Mears, we stand for injured workers.
 We protect injured workers from being taken advantage of by the major insurance companies which have greater concern for their profit margins than for their insureds.
-With more than 50 years of combined legal experience, a thorough knowledge of the law and a commitment to helping people you can feel confident that you have chosen the right Oklahoma City oil field injury lawyers when you decide to work with us.
+With 55 years of combined legal experience, a thorough knowledge of the law and a commitment to helping people you can feel confident that you have chosen the right Oklahoma City oil field injury lawyers when you decide to work with us.